PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 The key word here being _organic_.
 Paid ads and marketing are an important tool for any company, but most products that rely on them for growth are unlikely to succeed long term.

-Hopefully, you'll already have a strong grasp of your organic user growth, be it via user signups, transactions, app downloads, or whatever metric makes the most sense for yourproduct.
+Hopefully, you already have a strong grasp of your organic user growth via user signup, or whatever metric makes sense for your product.

-But you can, with a little work, also track word of mouth awareness and sentiment of your product Here are a few options.
+But you can, with a little work, also track word of mouth awareness and sentiment of your product.
+Here are a few options.

 ### 1. Brand mention alerts

 Use a tool like [Syften](https://syften.com/) to monitor social media, communities, newsletters, etc., for mentions of any keyword you choose, such as your brand name.
 We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack.

 You can go one step further by setting up a Zapier integration with Google Sheets, where you can collect your mentions, and track trends over time.
-Needless to say, up and to the right is your goal.

 Brand alerts are also a great way to drive acquisition by talking to people considering your product.